Takako Saito: Chess sets

-She is perhaps best known for the various special chess sets she has created over the years.
+Saito is perhaps best known for the various special chess sets she created over the years.
 These were often included in the Flux Boxes from 1964 onwards, sometimes in uncredited form, and were part of a Fluxus series of game variations of Chess.

 George Maciunas was fascinated by Japanese craftsmanship and owned some Japanese boxes.
 He associated this craftsmanship with Japanese culture, and when he began working with Saito, he was so impressed with her craftmanship, in spite of her self-taught skills, that he asked her to contribute a series of disrupted chess sets to sell in his new Flux shop on Canal Street in Soho.
 Maciunas was so delighted by Spice Chess in particular that he "even took credit for it on occasion."
 Smell Chess was one of several sets by Saito that used identical vials as chess pieces, requiring users to identify pieces by the vial's contents, identifiable by the sense of smell rather than sight.
 These were initially produced as part of a Fluxkit in 1965.
-While many have noted the relation between Duchamp's interest in chess, art historian Claudia Mensch points out that many of the Fluxchess sets deny the zero-sum win-or-lose social dynamics of chess in which Duchamp was engaged, and thereby subvert the "masculinist cold war metaphors" of chess.
+While many have noted the relation between Duchamp's interest in chess, art historian Claudia Mesch points out that many of the Fluxchess sets deny the zero-sum win-or-lose social dynamics of chess in which Duchamp was engaged, and thereby subvert the "masculinist cold war metaphors" of chess.
 In Saito's case, she argues this is accomplished by reorienting the experience of chess to combine the analytical with the sensorial.
 Art historian Natasha Lushetich further expands on this notion, pointing out that once several vials have been opened, "their smells fuse and hang in the air, creating an undifferentiated continuum that makes it next to impossible for the players to identify the pieces, let alone decide on the position they ought to occupy on the board."
 For Lushetich, the effect is to temporalize the experience of chess play and enhance the material sense of the physical set as well as the action of play.
 In so doing, she argues that players change their game play strategies and goals, thereby shifting the nature of the social interaction realized through the game set.

 Aside from Spice Chess, Saito has produced numerous other chess sets that subvert usual gameplay rules including the following: